DJATOM/x265-aMod/doc/reST/cli.rst

 	auto-detection by the encoder.
 If specified, the encoder will attempt to bring the encode specifications within that specified level.
 If the encoder is unable to reach the level it issues a warning and aborts the encode.
-If the requested requirement level is higher than the actual level, the actual requirement level is signaled.
+The requested level will be signaled in the bitstream even if it is higher than the actual level.

 	Beware, specifying a decoder level will force the encoder to enable VBV for constant rate factor encodes, which may introduce